 - Delete notebook

 Delete the current notebook.
-If the cluster has been associated, it will be disassociated.
+If a cluster has been associated, it will be disassociated.

 - New notebook

-Display codes only or display codes and results
+Only display codes or display codes and results.